 Leaving this as a free entry input cell would be a bad idea because we’ll get a huge number of variations (e.g. “CA”, “Cali”, “California”, etc.) which will all be interpreted differently by the Sheet.

-Equally, typing them into the data validation as a list of items will be a huge pain in the backside, especially when it comes to making changes.
+Equally, typing all 50 states into the data validation as a list of items is inefficient.

-So the better option is to make a list of the items somewhere in your Sheet and link to that, as shown in this image:
+A better option is to make a list of the items in your Sheet and link to that, as shown in this image:

-You can either enter the range as a formula
+You can either enter the range as a formula, e.g.

-Or click the grid in the input box, which opens a second popup which lets you select the range with your mouse:
+Or click the grid in the input box, which opens a second popup that lets you select the range with your mouse:

-Then click “Save” to add the drop down to your cell.
+Then click Done to add the drop-down menu to your cell.

-Luckily you don’t have to re-enter the list for each new cell you want to use the drop down in.
+Thankfully you don’t have to re-enter the list for each new cell you want to use the drop-down in.

 Drop Down Template